istio/istio.io/content/blog/2018/egress-performance/index.md

 ## Conclusion

 In this investigation, we tried different options to access an external TLS-enabled MongoDB to compare their performance.
 The introduction of the Egress Gateway did not have a significant impact on the performance nor meaningful additional CPU consumption.
-Only when enabling mTLS between sidecars and egress gateway or using an additional SNI proxy for wildcarded domains we could observe some degradation.
+Only when enabling mutual TLS between sidecars and egress gateway or using an additional SNI proxy for wildcarded domains we could observe some degradation.